Many people suspect that flight prices go up the more they search.

 Airlines use dynamic pricing to achieve this.

-Why Does it Seem Like Flight Prices Go Up the More You Search?
+It Can Sometimes Seem Like Flight Prices Go Up the More You Search

 Many people feel that flight prices go up the more they search for flights because airlines increase ticket prices over time in response to increasing market demand and fewer available seats.